ecyates/module-11-lesson-3-assignment/README.md

 In this repository, I completed the following assignment.

+**Note**: I included my apiKey and hash in a secret file entitled 'ApiPasswords.js' in the components folder and added it to the .gitignore file.

 ## 1. Mastering React Functional Components and Axios with useEffect

 **Objective**: The objective of this assignment is to develop proficiency in using React functional components, managing side effects with the useEffect hook, and performing HTTP requests using Axios.
 This hands-on exercise will enhance your skills in building dynamic, data-driven React applications.